edgio-docs/edgio-docs/src/guides/v7/performance/image_optimization.md

 -   This parameter overrides the [pad parameter](#pad).
 You may not pad an image through the `pad` parameter when you define canvas size.

-**Default value:** By default, the size of the optimized image's canvas is determined by the source image's dimensions and the height, width, pad, and trim parameters.
+**Default value:** By default, the size of the optimized image's canvas is determined by the source image's dimensions and the `height`, `width`, `pad`, and `trim` parameters.
 Additionally, a default offset is not applied to the optimized image.

 **Examples:**